Harrington Hump

 The Harrington Hump is a modular, easy-to-install system by which the height of a railway platform can be increased at relatively low cost.
 The system takes its name from Harrington railway station in Cumbria, England, which is the location of the first production version.
-Since 2011, Harrington Humps have been installed slowly at other railway stations in the UK and elsewhere.
+Since 2011, Harrington Humps have been installed gradually at other railway stations in the UK and elsewhere.

 Background

 Platform height across the UK rail network is not standardised because, at the time of the construction of the network, different railway companies settled on different platform heights.
 Platforms sited low (compared to the level of the train carriage floor) present entry and exit problems to mobility-impaired passengers, including wheelchair users.
 Raising the level of a complete platform is relatively costly and in many instances beyond the means of Network Rail and local authorities.

 The impetus for the hump, it is claimed, was a complaint by the chairman of the Copeland Rail Users' Group that low platforms on the Cumbrian Coast Line caused users difficulty in boarding and alighting from trains, made at Allerdale Area Transport Advisory Group, a sub-committee of Cumbria County Council's Local Committee.
 A suggestion of a partial raising of platforms was made to parry a Network Rail assertion that remedial work would cost a "six-figure sum" per station.